The Atacama Cosmology Telescope: stellar mass growth in massive galaxy clusters from DR5 over the past 7 billion years: RESULTS

 where $M_{\mathrm{200m}}$ is the cluster mass, $M_{\mathrm{piv}}$ is the pivot mass, $a$ is the intercept and $b$ is the slope of the power-law fit.
 We fix the pivot mass to the mean $M_{\mathrm{200m}}$ of the total cluster sample, which is $M_{\mathrm{piv}} = 5.83 \times 10^{14} \mathrm{M_{\odot}}$.
 To perform the power-law model fit, we use the \textsc{linmix} \footnote[3]{\url{https://linmix.readthedocs.io/en/latest/index.html}} \citep{Kelly2007} Python package. \textsc{linmix} uses a Bayesian approach to perform linear regression.
 In Fig. \ref{fig:SMvsCM}, we present our resulting power-law fit to $M^{\mathrm{cg}}_*-M_{\mathrm{200m}}$ relation for all 12 redshift bins.
 Table \ref{tab:SMvsCM_table} shows the power-law fit parameters and the Pearson's correlation coefficient ($r$).

 There is a steady increase in the scaling power-law factor ($a$) by $\approx 4.7$ per cent from $z =0.8$ to $z = 0.2$.
-There is no evidence for evolution of the power-law fit slope ($b$) with redshift, with only a $0.2 \sigma$ difference from $z = 0.2$ to $z = 0.8$.
+There is no evidence for the evolution of the power-law fit slope ($b$).
 However, $b$ is poorly constrained with increasing redshift.
 We also find a sub-linear power law slope ($b <1$) at $z < 0.3$.